Will-Woodman/BridgingInTreeSpace/README.md

 <details>
 <summary>⭐ show/hide</summary>
 Given a set of unrooted phylogenetic trees in Newick string format in a file called Example_trees.txt, within a folder called Example_folder, to estimate the marginal likelihood using the Chib one block and tunnel (bridge) methods where the dispersion is considered an unknown nuisance parameter and a fixed source tree is given in the file Example_source.txt, a .sh script of the form specified below can be run.
 Parameters followed by a comment can be modifed as required.

+To obtain the samples for a Chib one block or tunnel estimate, we first simulate from the posterior distribution (on bridges and t0).
+We use the marginal posterior sample for t0 to parametrise a reference distribution.
+We then estimate the normalising constant of the reference distribution by directly simulating independence proposals and finally simulate from the reference distribution using MCMC.
+The following shell script allows different parameters for the two different MCMC runs in case the acceptance rates differ significantly between the two distributions.

 ```bash
 #!/bin/bash